Last Update:2025/04/21

 3.2 Authentication method

-• Select the one-time password (email authentication), click on “Select.”
+• Select the one-time password (email authentication), and click “Select.”

 3.2.3 Supplemental information